Fall Art Exhibits and Galleries Last Updated: August 2021

 Each year, Stamford Downtown hosts a distinguished outdoor sculpture exhibit.
-This year’s exhibit, Art Collective, will include a collection of 34 sculptures on loan from six regional artists.
+This year’s Piano Project, a fun and interactive exhibit features 25 pianos that were created by local artists.

 Open Air is an outdoor art exhibition developed as a response to this unusual time of limited public activity.
 The artworks in the exhibition offer new vistas and opportunities for reflection and to use the campus as a thought-provoking space of personal inspiration.

 Enjoy self-guided art and sculpture hunts, designed for any age.
 Using your mobile phone, learn about public art and enjoy a 40-minute walk on UConn’s beautiful campus and enjoy taking selfies with the sculptures!

 Spend some relaxing time exploring the 4.5 acres of outdoor sculpture.